-From hacking and harassment to doxxing and blackmail, online gender-based violence (GBV) is on the rise globally.
-That’s why more and more women are proactively equipping themselves to stay safer in a changing world, where cyberspace and physical space increasingly intermix.
-Here at The SecDev Foundation, we are proud to support groundbreaking local responses to online GBV, most recently through a new project in Jordan that’s already making headlines.
+From hacking and harassment to doxxing and blackmail, digital gender-based violence (GBV) is on the rise globally.
+That’s why more and more women are proactively equipping themselves to stay safer online.
+And that’s why the Foundation is proud to support groundbreaking local responses to online GBV—like this new project in Jordan that’s already making headlines.

 In the news: